githubtraining/communicating-using-markdown/responses/09_success.md

 ### :keyboard: Activity: Merge the Pull Request

 {% if preferences.gitTool == 'cli' %}
-1. Check out to the `master` branch:
+1. Check out to the `main` branch:
     ```shell
-    git checkout master
+    git checkout main
     ```
 2. Merge your branch:
     ```shell